microsoft/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/README.md

 # Microhack - Intro To Oracle DB Migration to Azure

+## Important Notice

+This project is currently under development and is subject to change until the first official release, which is expected by the end of 2024.
+Please note that all content, including instructions and resources, may be updated or modified as the project progresses.

 ## Introduction

 This intro level microhack (hackathon) will help you get hands-on experience migrating Oracle databases from on-premises to different Azure Services.